-I was chatting with friends at a gathering recently when I happened to ask the 30 year-old daughter of the host about her new job.
+I was chatting with friends at a gathering recently when I happened to ask the ~30-year-old daughter of the host about her new job.
 “It is going well,” she said, “but I am having a hard time with one of my new employees.”

 She proceeded to explain how one employee didn’t seem pleased to have her as his new manager.
 “He has worked with the company longer than me and doesn’t seem to want to do what I ask.”
 Her husband joined the conversation and mentioned his similar challenges as a new leader at a different company.
-His company was larger, and he was benefitting from the leadership training they offered.
+His company was larger, and he was benefiting from the leadership training they offered.
 I later realized the topic of leadership training was worthy of additional research and a helpful post, so here are Lean East’s four tips for new and emerging leaders.
-Do experienced leaders reading this agree?
+Do experienced leaders reading this post agree?

 - Act like a leader

 Leadership is a behavior, not a position.
 To be a good leader you must be accountable for your team’s actions and outcomes and do the things a good leader does.
 Here are a few examples – are you consistent in doing these things?

 - Practice mindful listening – ask questions and seek to understand what your customers, employees, and partners are saying about your products and services.

 - Make positive change – take responsibility for making decisions and effecting change.
 Lead improvements within your organization.